RestorationsSOS.com - Fire and Water Damage Restoration

 Personal Emergency Cards

-Personal Emergency Cards should be prepared for every family member to carry in his wallet, pocket or bag.
+Personal Emergency Cards should be prepared for every family member to carry in their wallet, pocket or bag.
 This card should contain important information to be used after a disaster by family members or by local officials and relief workers.

 It is wise to keep one copy of the emergency cards in the emergency kit and one in a safe location at home.
 You can also keep one copy with your Out-of-Town contact.